+NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) PRINCIPAL

+OCCUPATION(S)

+DURING PAST FIVE YEARS

+AND OTHER

+INFORMATION

-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION trustee of the AB Funds since June 2016.
-PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR Garry L. Moody,# 67 (2008) Independent Consultant.
-Formerly, Partner, Deloitte & Touche LLP (1995-2008) where he held a number of senior positions, including Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995), where he was responsible for accounting, pricing, custody and reporting for the Fidelity mutual funds; and Partner, Ernst & Young LLP (1975-1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax department.
+PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR

+Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995), where he was responsible for accounting, pricing, custody and reporting for the Fidelity mutual funds; and Partner, Ernst & Young LLP (1975-1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax department.
 He is a member of the Trustee Advisory Board of BoardIQ, a biweekly publication focused on issues and news affecting directors of mutual funds.
+He is also a member of the Investment Company Institute's Board of Governors and the Independent Directors Council Governing Council.
 He has served as a director or trustee, and as Chairman of the Audit Committees, of the AB Funds since 2008.

+Earl D. Weiner,

+80

+(2007)

-95 None Earl D. Weiner,# 79 (2007) Of Counsel, and Partner prior to January 2007, of the law firm Sullivan & Cromwell LLP, and is a former member of the ABA Federal Regulation of Securities Committee Task Force to draft editions of the Fund Director's Guidebook.
-He also serves as a director or 95 None
+Senior Counsel since 2017, Of Counsel from 2007 to 2016, and Partner prior to then, of the law firm Sullivan & Cromwell LLP.
+He is a former member of the ABA Federal Regulation of Securities Committee Task Force to draft editions of the Fund Director's Guidebook.
+He also serves as a director or trustee of various non-profit organizations and has served as